 Ms. Laurie Swami is the President and CEO of the NWMO.
 She was appointed to the role in 2016 and is responsible for implementing Canada’s plan for the long-term management of used nuclear fuel.
 Ms. Swami previously served as Senior Vice-President of Decommissioning and Nuclear Waste Management at Ontario Power Generation (OPG).
 Her responsibilities included overseeing operation of OPG’s nuclear waste management facilities, as well as implementing OPG’s low- and intermediate-level nuclear waste deep geologic repository.
 She began her career at OPG in 1986 and held various roles with increasing responsibility in the Nuclear Division.
 She holds a Bachelor of Science in Engineering Chemistry from Queen’s University and a Master of Business Administration from the Schulich School of Business.

-Derek Wilson is the Vice-President of Design and Construction at the NWMO.
+Derek Wilson is the Chief Engineer and Vice-President of Contract Management at the NWMO.
 He is responsible for the implementation of the Adaptive Phased Management (APM) technical program.
 He is also the NWMO Project Manager for our work in support of OPG's efforts to obtain regulatory approval for a proposed Deep Geologic Repository to store low- and intermediate-level waste.
 The NWMO's work, on behalf of OPG, recognizes our unique technical expertise in long-term nuclear waste management.
 It is separate from our mandate to implement APM.
 Mr. Wilson is a mining engineer with over 20 years experience in the mining and heavy construction industries, primarily in project and operational management roles.
 Prior to joining the NWMO, he worked with the mining division of AMEC and with Holcim Canada.